Clewsy/clewsy_ansible/README.md

 2. Within termux, a couple of packages need to be manually installed:
 	* python
 	* openssh
-3. Termux ssh sessions don't really have a "user' in the traditional sense, but a password must be configured.
+3. Termux ssh sessions don't really have a "user" in the traditional sense, but a password must be configured.
 4. sshd must be executed from Termux.
 By default, the ssh daemon will serve on port 8022.

 ## Roles